forseti-security/forseti-security/README.md

 Reach out to us with questions by contacting [forseti-security@google.com](mailto:forseti-security@google.com).

-For enhancements, bugs, or other similar items please open an [issue](https://github.com/GoogleCloudPlatform/forseti-security/issues).
+For enhancements, bugs, or other similar items, please open an [issue](https://github.com/GoogleCloudPlatform/forseti-security/issues).

 # Disclaimer